Skip to Content

 Application Deadline

 The Schedule CB must be completed within 3 years from the last day for filing the return, without regard to any extension of time to file.
-The filing date for the 2024 return was April 15, 2025.
+The filing date for the 2025 return is April 15, 2026.

 Required Documentation